Anoop Sasikumar: Biography

+He was born on 23 February 1984.
+He graduated in mechanical engineering from Rajiv Gandhi Institute of Technology, Kottayam of Mahatma Gandhi University.
+He started his career as an engineer at Shapoorji Pallonji Group in 2006.

-Sasikumar is known to have done research in the field of economics and has published a number of articles, (Note: Please see Bibliography section) ResearchGate, an online repository of research articles, has listed 30 of them.
-He has also contributed chapters to books published by others.
-His first novel, Ettamathe Velipadu (The Eighth Revelation), shortlisted for the 2018 DC Books Literary Award, was published in 2019; it is considered by many to be the first urban fantasy novel in Malayalam.
+His first novel, Ettamathe Velipadu (The Eighth Revelation), shortlisted for the 2018 DC Books Literary Award, was published in 2019.
 His second novel, Gotham, was published by Logos Books in 2020.